vinod-kanigicherla/MyDiary/README.md

 ## Description Overview

-**MyDiary** is a personal, password-protected diary app that allows you to document your life in a private and secure environment.
+**MyDiary** is a personal diary app that allows you to document your life in a private and secure environment.
 Whether you're recording daily events, organizing thoughts, or tracking feelings, **MyDiary** makes it easy to store, manage, and retrieve entries.
 You can access past entries quickly through the user-friendly interface and protect your personal space with password security.

 ## Features